Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 # Azure Form Recognizer client library for Python

 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize text and table data from form documents.
-Form Recognizer is made up of the following services:

-* Prebuilt receipt model - Recognize data from USA sales receipts using a prebuilt model.
+It includes the following main functionalities:

 * Custom models - Recognize name/value pairs and table data from forms.
 These models are trained with your own data, so they're tailored to your forms.
 You can then take these custom models and recognize forms.
 You can also manage the custom models you've created and see how close you are to the limit of custom models your account can hold.
-* Layout API - Recognize text and table structures, along with their bounding box coordinates, from documents.
+* Content API - Recognize text and table structures, along with their bounding box coordinates, from documents.
+Corresponds to the REST service's Layout API.
+* Prebuilt receipt model - Recognize data from USA sales receipts using a prebuilt model.

 [Source code][python-fr-src] | [Package (PyPI)][python-fr-pypi] | [API reference documentation][python-fr-ref-docs]| [Product documentation][python-fr-product-docs] | [Samples][python-fr-samples]